chetansurwade/druid_cluster/README.md

 # Druid Cluster Locally
 A fully functional druid cluster on your local machine with AWS s3 as deep storage configuration.
-Join support shipped with v0.18.0 and added kafka node for streaming ingestion.
+Join support shipped with latest till date of commit and added kafka node for streaming ingestion.

 Tags:
 - latest